acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

     - describes the inclusion and exclusion criteria (e.g., number of stars, availability of tests, minimum lines of code and relevant code quality aspects for repository selection, project structure, type of repositories)
     - describes how the inclusion and exclusion criteria was validated (e.g., by manually inspecting the results of the automated search)
     - describes the procedure for the acquisition (e.g., first selecting repositories and then downloading, or all completed together)
-- [ ] describes dataset characteristics including data sources, size of the selected repositories, and dataset attributes relevant to the study at hand (e.g., number of commit messages), if this is not limited by an Ethical Protocol
+- [ ] describes dataset characteristics including data sources, size of the selected repositories, and dataset attributes relevant to the study at hand (e.g., number of commit messages)
 - [ ] describes data preprocessing steps
-- [ ] if the data obtained is too largee to be processed in its entirety
+- [ ] if the data obtained is too large to be processed in its entirety
     - explains the reason of the constraint (e.g., unfeasibility of a manual study, processing limitations, scope limitations)
     - explains how this was narrowed
     - if samples were used, details the calculation, if it was randomly selected or not